nrwl/nx/docs/angular/guides/configuration.md

 ### Generators

+Generators that are created using `@angular/devkit` are called schematics.
 You can configure default generator options in `angular.json` as well.
 For instance, the following will tell Nx to always pass `--style=scss` when creating new libraries.

 ```json
 {